jyotirmaya-sahu/DS_and_algo/README.md

 ## weighted Quick Union with path compression
 - make the node to point the root, which will faltten the tree.

+# Stack and Queue
+- stack - FIFO
+- queue - LIFO

+## stack
+- using linkedlist
+- using Array